 A bureaucratic glitch omits an entire building, along with its residents, from municipal records.
-So begins Reva’s ingeniously intertwined narratives, nine stories which span the chaotic years leading up to and immediately following the fall of the Soviet Union.
-But even as the benighted denizens of 1933 Ivansk Street weather the official neglect of the increasingly powerless authorities, they devise ingenious ways to survive.
+So begins Maria Reva’s ingeniously intertwined stories that span the chaotic years leading up to and immediately following the fall of the Soviet Union.
+As the benighted denizens of 1933 Ivansk Street weather the official neglect of the authorities, they devise cunning ways to survive.

-Good Citizens Need Not Fear tacks from moments of intense paranoia to surprising tenderness and back again, exploring what it is to be an individual amidst the roiling forces of history.
-Inspired by her and her family’s own
+Good Citizens Need Not Fear moves from moments of intense paranoia to surprising tenderness, exploring what it is to be an individual amid the rolling forces of history.

 This collection of wartime stories includes some of the finest writers of a generation.
 War had traditionally been seen as a masculine occupation, but these stories show how women were equal if different participants.
 Here, war is less about progress on the frontline of battle than about the daily struggle to keep homes, families and relationships alive; to snatch pleasure from danger, and strength from shared experience.
 The stories are about saying goodbye to husbands, lovers, brothers and sons – and sometimes years later trying to remake their lives anew.
 By turn comical, stoical, compassionate, angry and subversive, these intensely individual voices bring a human dimension to the momentous events that reverberated around them and each opens a window on to a hidden landscape of war.